It’s no secret that some of us scratch our heads over how to limit screen time. It shouldn’t be so difficult. Just turn off the TV, right?

 As a final resort, I do threaten, and sometimes take away, the privilege of having an electronic device as a punishment.
 Usually, just the threat of removal brings my kids into compliance, since they know I am true to my word.
 Depending on the offense, it may be for a day or longer.

-Make an Action Plan for Limiting Screen Time
+Making an Action Plan for Your Family